BSN Additional Policies

 - Hair must be pulled back out of the face and off the shoulders.

-o Hair in a ponytail is acceptable on campus but must be pulled out of the face.
+o In theory courses, hair in a ponytail is acceptable but must be neatly tied without loose hair.

 o Hair color must be of a natural color.
 Faddish or unnatural colors or styles are not permitted.